 Can I call in to sessions or do I need to use my computer or a mobile device to attend sessions?

-We’re sorry, call options are not available.
+We’re sorry, call in options are not available.
 For best results, please use your computer to attend sessions.
 Although tablets will also work, your experience will be less integrative.
 Smartphones are not suggested.

 Where and when can I interact with presenters?

 During sessions, moderators will invite audience members to ask questions and interact with speakers.
-Outside of the sessions, you can use the chat function in the Networking tab on the left column of the virtual portal.
+Outside of the sessions, you can use the chat function in the networking tab on the left column of the virtual portal.